wp-plugins/search-filter/readme.txt

 3. Minimal example of Search & Filter embedded in a widget

 == Changelog ==

+= 1.1.1 =
+* Fixed: when submitting an empty search/filter, "?s=" now gets appended to the url (an empty search) to force load a results page, previously this was redirecting to the homepage which does not work for many use cases

 = 1.1.0 =
 * Added support for checkboxes and radio buttons, with the option to control this for each individual taxonomy.